Your workforce is already neurodiverse. We make sure your systems know it.

 How schools typically start

-• A neurodiversity foundations session for staff
+• a neurodiversity foundations session for staff

-• A teacher confidence diagnostic
+• a teacher confidence or inclusion diagnostic

-• A targeted CPD workshop
+• a targeted CPD workshop

-• A student-focused session (KS4 / KS5 / FE)
+• a student-focused session (KS4 / KS5 / FE)

 Why All Kinds of Minds™ in Education

-Schools choose to work with us because our approach is:
+Education partners choose to work with us because our approach is:

-• Strengths-led, not deficit-focused
+• strengths-led, not deficit-focused

-• Practical and grounded in classroom reality
+• grounded in classroom and corridor reality

-• Informed by neuroscience, education and lived experience
+• informed by neuroscience, education and lived experience

-• Designed to reduce pressure on staff, not add to it
+• designed to reduce pressure on staff, not add to it

 We don’t offer generic training.